adbuerger/pycombina/README.rst

 sudo python setup.py develop
 ```

-To use the automated tests, run
+To run the the automated tests, run

 ```
 sudo python setup.py test
 ```

+Tests for SCIP and Gurobi will be skipped automatically if they're not available.

 ## How to use

 For examples on how to use the module, please refer to the tests.

 .. rubric:: References